z-katas/arch-katas-dcc/quanta/recommendation.md

 ### Responsibilities
 1. Recommends communities and NPO's to the candidates based on offerings and testimonials.
-2. Recommends programs that candidate can enroll into
+2. Recommends programs that candidates can enroll into
 3. The service learns based on the feedback of previous recommendations and continues to improve as the system grows.

 ### Components